airbytehq/airbyte/docs/connector-development/schema-reference.md

 }
 ```

-And the schema is translated to the following.
-Make sure your schema has the `$schema`, `type` and `additionalProperties: true`.
-Usually Airbyte schemas requires `null` to each field to make the stream more reliable if the field don't receive data.
+The schema is then translated into the following JSON format.
+Please note that it's essential to include `$schema`, `type`, and `additionalProperties: true` fields in your schema.
+Typically, Airbyte schemas require null values for each field to make the stream more reliable if the field doesn't receive any data.

 ```json
 {
   "$schema": "http://json-schema.org/draft-07/schema#",